Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A liver transplant can take 4-12 hours.
-You will be given general anesthesia (medicine that prevents pain and makes you sleep during surgery).
+A liver transplant can take 4 to 12 hours.
+You will be given medicine that prevents pain and makes you sleep during surgery (general anesthesia).
 The diseased liver is taken out of your body and replaced with the new liver.
 The blood vessels and bile ducts are then attached to the new liver.

 You will stay in the hospital for 1 to 2 weeks, or longer.
 You may be in the ICU (intensive care unit) for a short time after surgery.
 During this time, you may be on a machine to help you breathe (a ventilator).
-Skilled nurses and doctors will monitor your health and liver function.
+Skilled nurses and doctors will closely watch your health and liver function.
 As you heal, tests will be done to see if the new liver is working right.
 These may include ultrasound tests, a liver biopsy, and blood tests.
 You'll learn about your medicines and how to care for yourself when you go home.
 In some cases, your doctor will do a “second look” surgery before sending you home.

 Your body's immune system fights germs.
 It also protects against foreign materials that may enter your body and cause an infection.
 When an organ is transplanted, your immune system thinks the new organ is a foreign material and starts to fight the new organ.
 This process is called rejection.

 Have a fever of 100.4°F (38.0°C) or higher, or as directed by your provider